 - The Bolognese is not recognized by the AKC but the day may not be far away when it will be.

 The American Bolognese Club is the best place to find reputed breeders of this breed.
 When it comes to getting a pet dog, always remember – choose a responsible breeder, choose to adopt instead of buying, and choose to spay or neuter your pet.
 These days, unethical and irresponsible breeding has led to proliferation of dogs and many of them end up in rescue shelters or dog pounds.
 Do visit a shelter to see if you can find a Bolognese rescue.
 An advantage of adopting a rescue is that their price is a lot less compared to what you’d pay a breeder.
 Also, older Bolognese rescue dogs are likely to be house trained.
 On the downside, rescue dogs could have anxiety issues and it may be harder to teach an older dog new rules and tricks.

 Ethical breeders take out just a couple of litters per year; so expect a long wait time between booking and actually bringing your pet home.
+Expect to pay anywhere between $1800 and $2500 for a purebred puppy, depending on the bloodline and the breeder.
 Before you get your puppy, here are some steps to follow:

 - Ask to observe the puppy in the litter.
 He should appear healthy, well fed and energetic.

 - The puppy should be curious and eager to explore.
 Avoid pups that growl, snarl or bite as their temperament is not likely to change as they grow.
 The same is true for puppies that are shy, timid or not comfortable with humans.

 - Ask to meet the dam or the father of the pup.
 Their behavior and temperament can give you an idea about the puppy’s temperament as well.